Why explore the Moon

 While the Apollo and Luna samples revolutionized our understanding of the Moon’s origin, they were from largely similar geological areas and thus not representative of the entire Moon.
 To continue piecing together the complex origin and history of the Earth-Moon system, we need samples from new locations, including access to pristine rocks below the lunar surface.

 To that end, NASA has initiated the CLPS program in which commercial landers carrying the agency’s science instruments will visit geologically diverse sites on the Moon, with the later missions in the decade bringing lunar samples too.
 Missions like China’s Chang’e 6 will collect samples from the Moon’s south pole in 2023, possibly from the highly desired South Pole-Aitken basin.
 Further, China and Russia will be collaborating to build a permanent scientific base on the Moon’s south pole.

 In addition to studying geologically diverse sites on the Moon, we also need to assess the nature of water at its poles to understand how it got there and how is it related to Earth’s water.
 That is where NASA’s Artemis program centered on the Moon’s south pole is most intriguing.
 Artemis is expected to offer abundant scientific opportunities, including bringing samples from pristine places on the Moon.

 Like what you read?
 I don’t display ads, support me to keep me going. 🚀

 Check out my curated Moon page for more such stories. 🌗

-Also see my weekly Moon exploration newsletter covering latest developments. 🚀
+Also see my Moon exploration newsletter covering latest lunar developments every week. 🚀

 This article is a variant of the one I wrote for The Planetary Society’s Moon page.
 It has been modified and published here with their permission.
 The article, first published in April 2020, has been updated in April 2021 to keep it current.